The 8 Limbs of Yoga

 7.DHYANA

-Dhyana means meditation - we can improve our chances of experiencing meditation by using pranayama, pratyahara and dharana in unison
+Dhyana means meditation - A sustained state of deep, focused absorption, beyond any distractions.
+We can improve our chances of experiencing meditation by using pranayama, pratyahara and dharana in unison

 8.SAMADHI